 Although the Group does not operate or direct source materials from high-risk markets, such as emerging economies, the Group is not complacent.
 We expect all of those in our supply chain and our contractors to comply with our values, including those businesses which do not have an annual turnover of over £36 million, and which are not covered by the Modern Slavery Act, to ensure that the highest levels of compliance are embedded across the whole supply chain.

 We procure the majority of our directly sourced materials from UK based organisations that are required to comply with UK laws on forced labour.
-However, the terms and conditions of supply and sub-contract agreements contain an obligation on our suppliers and sub-contractors to comply with the Modern Slavery Act 2015.
-Failure to comply with the legislative requirements will entitle the Group to terminate a contract.
+We operate a centralised procurement team to lead the Group in this regard.

 We have recently reviewed and updated a variety of Group policies and as part of this ensured that Modern Slavery has been carefully considered.
 This has included looking at subcontractor terms and conditions and: